 Significant cost savings with less downtime and maintenance for calibration

 The MX4A active convection gauge utilizes the Televac passive 4A convection gauge (also sometimes called a Pirani gauge) and measures from 10-4 Torr to 1000 Torr, offering ±10% accuracy over its operating range.
-This low cost, compact unit features a color OLED display, touch controls, RS-485 communications, programmable set points, and an analog 0 to 10 V DC output corresponding to its vacuum measurements.
+This low cost, compact unit features a color OLED display, touch controls, RS-485 communications, programmable set points, and an analog 0 to 10 V DC output (also making it an analog vacuum gauge) corresponding to its measurements.
 Sensor replacement is fast and simple with no screws to remove.

-The MX7B active cold cathode gauge features the Televac passive 7B cold cathode gauge and measures from 10-8 Torr to 10-3 Torr, and provides full range vacuum measurement when combined with the MX4A active convection gauge.
-Our patented Penning cold cathode gauge technology offers superior contamination resistance compared to competing cold cathode gauges.
-Like our other MX Series active gauges, the MX7B is equipped with an easy to read OLED display, touch controls, RS-485 and USB communications, and an analog 0 to 10 V DC output.
+The MX7B active cold cathode gauge features the Televac passive 7B CC gauge and measures from 10-8 Torr to 10-3 Torr, and provides full range vacuum measurement when combined with the MX4A active convection gauge.
+Our patented Penning cold cathode technology offers superior contamination resistance compared to similar competing technology.
+Like our other MX Series active gauges, the MX7B is equipped with an easy to read OLED display, touch controls, RS-485 and USB communications, and an analog 0 to 10 V DC output (also making it an analog vacuum gauge).
 The 7B sensor is fast and simple to remove (only one screw) for cleaning or replacement to extend the gauge’s life.

-The CC-10 active wide range gauge is a wide range active vacuum gauge that utilizes dual sensor technology to deliver seamless measurement from 10-9 Torr to 990 Torr.
-A crystal sensor measures from atmosphere to 10-3 Torr and our patented double inverted magnetron cold cathode gauge is used to measure from 10-2 to 10-9 Torr.
+The CC-10 active wide range gauge is a wide range active gauge that utilizes dual sensor technology to deliver seamless measurement from 10-9 Torr to 990 Torr.
+A crystal sensor measures from atmosphere to 10-3 Torr and our patented double inverted magnetron CC gauge is used to measure from 10-2 to 10-9 Torr.
 The CC-10 features an easy to use front panel with an LED display so options can be set using the touch controls or though RS-485 communications.
-It also has built-in set points and features an analog 0 to 10 V DC output corresponding to its vacuum reading.
+It also has built-in set points and features an analog 0 to 10 V DC output (also making it an analog vacuum gauge) corresponding to its vacuum reading.

-Looking for an active vacuum gauge with Ethernet/IP communications?
-The new MX Active Gauge EthernetIP Gateway provides EthernetIP communications and power connections for up to 4 Televac MX active vacuum gauges and 1 capacitance diaphragm gauge (CDG).
-All MX active vacuum gauge features are accessible via EthernetIP, allowing you to integrate things like calibration and changing gas types into your PLC and HMI.
+Looking for a digital vacuum gauge with Ethernet/IP communications?
+The new MX Active Gauge EthernetIP Gateway provides EthernetIP communications and power connections for up to 4 Televac MX active gauges and 1 capacitance diaphragm gauge (CDG).
+All MX active gauge features are accessible via EthernetIP, allowing you to integrate things like calibration and changing gas types into your PLC and HMI.